Dessima Williams

-Dessima D Williams is a Grenadian diplomat and former Ambassador to the United Nations from Grenada who was reappointed to the ambassadorship in 2008.
+Dessima D. Williams is a Grenadian diplomat and former Ambassador to the United Nations from Grenada who was reappointed to the ambassadorship in 2008.
 Since 2022 she has been President of the Senate.

-She was a professor of sociology, development and gender at Brandeis University in Waltham, Massachusetts as well as serving as the Alliance of Small Island States (AOSIS) chair during COP15 in Copenhagen (2009-2011).
+She was a professor of sociology, development and gender at Brandeis University in Waltham, Massachusetts, US, as well as serving as the Alliance of Small Island States (AOSIS) chair during COP15 in Copenhagen (2009–2011).
 She is currently a Strategic Adviser to Oxfam on climate change.
-Dr. Williams holds a Ph.D. from American University and a bachelor's degree from the University of Minnesota.
 She is also the founder and Director of the Grenada Education and Development Programme (GRENED).

 Personal life

-Williams works in her own country to highlight the challenges of Small Islands Developing States (SIDS) for the education of rural boys and girls.
-She is a passionate organic farmer and an enthusiastic exponent of a non-toxic lifestyle, especially to reduce the use of plastics.
+Williams was born on 20 December 1950.
+She works in her own country to highlight the challenges of Small Islands Developing States (SIDS) for the education of rural boys and girls.
+She is an organic farmer and an exponent of a non-toxic lifestyle, especially to reduce the use of plastics.
 She promotes a sustainable lifestyle through diet, walking rather than driving where possible, and letting others know about the SDGs.